aegis-icons/misc/style_guide.md

 ### Footnotes

-Don't use footnotes **unless** you'll explain the same thing more than once.
+Don't use footnotes **unless** you'll need to explain the same thing more than once.

 [^1]: **Meaning of the section in this context:** it starts after the heading syntax and ends just before the next heading syntax.